IPCHALLIS/hangman/README.md

 The first method (check_guess) takes 'self' and 'guess' as parameters.
 It converts the user's guess to lowercase and checks if the user's chosen letter is in the mystery word.
 If correct, it returns a print statement and replaces '_' in the word_guessed attribute for the correct letter, and reduces the num_letters attribute by 1.
 If the guess is incorrect, it reduces the num_lives attribute by 1 and returns two print statements.
 Finally, outside of both (correct/incorrect) conditions I call the list_of_guesses attribute and append the user's guess to the list.

 The second method (ask_for_input) takes only 'self' as a parameter.
 Here I create a while-loop and set it to 'True'.
 Inside the loop I assign guess to input().
 This way the loop keeps running for the duration of the game (win or lose).
 The loop also contains one if-block that checks whether the guess is a single letter, and alphabetical.
 If not, it returns a print statement: 'invalid input..'.
 There is also an elif-block for checking whether the user repeats an entered letter.
 This searches the list_of_guesses attribute from the first method.
 If this condition is met, it returns a print statement, reminding the user not to use the same guess again.
 Lastly, I create an else-block in case the previous conditions are not met.
 In this scenario, I call the check_guess method and use 'break' to falsify the while-loop, and move outside.

+## Milestone 5
+In the final stage of my Hangman project I create a method called 'play_game' which takes one parameter: word_list.
+I define this outside the scope of the Hangman class in order to inherit its methods and attributes.
+I initially struggled with trying to call the object/instance I wanted to use for the 'play_game' method.
+However, I realised that I needed to add the name of the object as a prefix to the methods and attributes I was calling.
+For example, I faced multiple errors saying "ask_for_input" is not defined.
+This was because I did not specify 'game.ask_for_input'.
+The 'game' object was assigned to 'Hangman()'.
+Had I realised what this meant at first, it would have run as intended.

+The next issue I noticed was that I had not printed 'self.word_guessed', at the end of my 'init' function.
+Hence, the user would not have seen the empty spaces they needed to replace with their own guesses.
+I remedied this issue and run the file again to test its functionality and it worked as expected.
+Lastly, I added another print statement for 'self.word_guessed' inside the 'check_guess' method.
+I placed it underneath the if-block so that it would print an updated version of itself so the user can track their correct guesses.
+However, I also made sure I was outside the for-loop to prevent multiple print statements simultaneously.

+Overall, I found the game to work fairly smoothly.
+Nevertheless, I think there is definitely room for tidying and improving the user's experience when they interact with the terminal.

+## Areas for Improvement

+    1. Print statements could be spaced out more to allow for greater readability.

+    2. To enhance the visual aesthetic of the game, a hangman image could be displayed in the terminal window with a stage by stage development that reflects the state of the game.

+    3. To facilitate greater replayability; replace the word_list with a random word generator that searches a vocabulary database using API calls.